 Different types of rice react differently to microwave cooking.
 White rice, such as long-grain, medium-grain, and short-grain varieties, generally cooks well in the microwave and requires the least amount of time.
 Brown rice, which retains its bran layer, takes longer to cook and requires more water due to its higher fiber content.
 Parboiled rice, also known as converted rice, is partially boiled in its husk before processing, which makes it more nutritious and less sticky when cooked in the microwave.

 Arborio rice, commonly used for risotto, can also be cooked in the microwave, but it requires careful monitoring to achieve the desired creamy texture.
-Basmati and Jasmine rice, known for their aromatic qualities, retain their fragrance when microwaved, making them a convenient option for flavorful dishes.
-When choosing rice for microwaving, it's important to adjust the water-to-rice ratio and cooking time according to the specific type of rice to ensure optimal results.
+That said, basmati and Jasmine rice, known for their aromatic qualities, retain their fragrance when microwaved, making them a convenient option for flavorful dishes.
+When choosing rice for microwaving, don't forget to adjust the water-to-rice ratio and cooking time according to the specific type of rice to ensure optimal results.

 Necessary Equipment and Ingredients